bp4mc2/bp4mc2-graphql/README.md

 Mapping graphql to RDF and back.
 This document describes the requirements to which a Knowledge Graph GraphQL endpoint needs to comply.
 These requirements are made with respect to the following fundamentals:

 - **A Knowledge Graph endpoint should be accessible by an API user without any need to "know" Linked Data**: one of the most important reasons to use GraphQL is the acceptance of the developers community (otherwise we could just use SPARQL).
 Linked Data is perceived as complex and hard to understand.
 By hiding this complexity, we lower the bar to get started.
 - **A Knowledge Graph endpoint should only contain data that can be linked to a universal scheme, e.g.: Linked Data**: although we want to hide the RDF details, these details are very important to obtain a working and extensible knowledge graph.
-GraphQL schemas are by definition bound to a specific closed-world context.
-The universal, open-world assumption of Linked Data is needed to link different closed-world datasets together.
+GraphQL schemas are by definition bound to a specific closed-world context: it requires an interface-specific schema.
+This therefore makes it difficult to combine GraphQL data that originates from different sources.
+Without the notion of globally, universal identifiers, linking between datasets is also a challenge.
+The universal, open-world assumption of Linked Data, with the availability of URI's for schema and data, is needed to link different closed-world datasets together.
 - **At least RDF datasets and other GraphQL endpoints should be accessible via the Knowledge Graph endpoint**: as this Knowledge Graph endpoint is all about the union of RDF and GraphQL, the actual gain is achieved when closed world GraphQL endpoints are opened by adding a RDF context, and RDF datasets are made available for developers by adding a GraphQL frontend.

 This requirements document is **not** about a single GraphQL endpoint that might not contain RDF data at all, but is only about GraphQL endpoints that are able to comply to a knowledge graph perspective.
-We are talking about a GraphQL+ endpoint: it complies to the [GraphQL specification](https://graphql.github.io/graphql-spec/), but - when you ask for more - you can get more in depth and linked data.
+We are talking about a GraphQL+ endpoint: it complies to the [GraphQL specification](https://graphql.github.io/graphql-spec/), but - when you ask for more - you can get more contextual information and linked data.

 For example:
 - a http request to the endpoint with accept header `application/json` would return the [usual JSON GraphQL response](https://graphql.github.io/graphql-spec/June2018/#sec-Response), serialized as JSON;